LuMaul/horloadist/README.md

 ## Possible Further Improvements

-- implement compas, opensees, plotly converter for geometry and force-vectors
+- implement compas, opensees converter for geometry and force-vectors
 - add plot for bending stiffnesses imported from csv files
 - add angle param for `KX.globalRectangular(... , angle_from_x : float = ...)`
 - Add a ceiling recess